 Mary Jo Beville: Executive Secretary, Secondary Education & CTE

-DHS National FFA Organization: Cindy Blaha & Laurel Bishop, Advisers
+DHS National FFA Organization: Cindy Blaha & Laurel Bishop, Advisors

-DMS Future Business Leaders of America (FBLA): Kimberly Roselle & Juliana Lashley-Grant, Advisers
+DMS Future Business Leaders of America (FBLA): Kimberly Roselle & Juliana Lashley-Grant, Advisors

-DHS Future Business Leaders of America (FBLA): Pinkie Hall, Krystle Bailey, Karon Nivens & Todd Williams, Advisers
+DHS Future Business Leaders of America (FBLA): Pinkie Hall, Krystle Bailey, Karon Nivens & Todd Williams, Advisors

-DHS SkillsUSA: Sam Porter & Randy Bullock, Advisers
+DHS SkillsUSA: Sam Porter & Randy Bullock, Advisors

 DHS Army Junior Reserve Officer’s Training Corps (JROTC): MAJ Robinson & SFC Richardson, Instructors

-DHS Family, Career and Community Leaders of America (FCCLA): Christian Warf, Adviser
+DHS Family, Career and Community Leaders of America (FCCLA): Christian Warf, Advisor

-DHS Distributive Education Clubs of America (DECA): NaTonya Robinson-Williams & Lori Massengill, Advisers
+DHS Distributive Education Clubs of America (DECA): NaTonya Robinson-Williams & Lori Massengill, Advisors

 DMS Students Visit the Dinwiddie Water Authority Treatment Plant